anastasiazavizion/laravel_shop/README.md

 <h1>Shop</h1>

-<p>It is SPA - a store site with products, the ability to make an order and pay via Paypal,and an admin panel for admin users.</p>
+<p>This is a SPA - a website-shop with products, the ability to make an order and pay via Paypal,and an admin panel for admin users.</p>

 <h2>Features</h2>
 <ul>